khalekuzzamancse/Algorithms_Visualizer/readme.md

 once reset the pseudocode and other should be clear with state clear if already finished then show a friendly message

-code viewer  design with font changble
+code viewer  design with font changeable
+# Code Viewer
+Look Like a Viewer such as Theme, Border, Copy
+Text size should changeable
+Code should be copied

 #Define a global theme start it all place,
-later can provide own theme for each if need to ovveride
+later can provide own theme for each if need to ovveride support different theme